Ousted South Korean President Park Geun-hye arrested

-Seoul (CNN)Former South Korean President Park Geun-hye -- who was ousted from office earlier this month -- was arrested on Friday.
+Seoul (CNN)Former South Korean President Park Geun-hye, who was removed from office earlier this month, was arrested on Friday.

 "Major crimes have been ascertained and there is a concern that the suspect might attempt to destroy evidence," Judge Kang Bu-young said in a text message to reporters.